 "I started to preach, and it was a powerful way to grow up," explains Cosmin.
 Determined not be caught unprepared again, he studied the Bible consistently, and has since packed his library with theology books.

-Besides studying Russian and French, he learned fluent English by watching Dallas, one of the longest running American prime-time soap operas, supplemented by conversations with English-speaking friends from Campus Crusade.
+Besides studying Russian and French, he learned fluent English by watching Dallas, one of the longest running American prime-time soap operas, supplemented by conversations with English-speaking friends from Cru.

 Living as a Light to Romania